AnalytixInsight (CVE:ALY) Stock Price Down 20% – Here’s What Happened

-AnalytixInsight Inc. (CVE:ALY – Get Free Report)’s stock price fell 20% during mid-day trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-987,755 shares changed hands during trading, an increase of 267% from the average session volume of 269,189 shares.
+Shares of AnalytixInsight Inc. (CVE:ALY – Get Free Report) were down 20% during mid-day trading on Thursday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 987,755 shares traded hands during mid-day trading, an increase of 267% from the average daily volume of 269,189 shares.
 The stock had previously closed at C$0.03.

 AnalytixInsight Inc operates as a data analytics and enterprise software solutions provider to worldwide institutions across various industries.
 It develops and markets cloud-based platforms, providing financial content, stock trading, and research solutions for banks, brokers, and investors in the financial services industry.
 The company holds a 49% interest in Marketwall SRL, a developer of FinTech solutions for financial institutions.
 In addition, it offers financial research and content for investors, information providers, finance portals, and media through its online portals and Connect platform; and system integration services for the workforce management industry.